 In April 2009, the Transportation Security Agency (TSA) and the United States Coast Guard initiated the Transportation Worker Identification Credential (TWIC) program, which requires maritime workers who need un-escorted access to secure areas of port facilities, outer continental shelf facilities, and vessels regulated under the Maritime Transportation Security Act of 2002.

 To obtain a TWIC card, an applicant must provide biographic and biometric information such as fingerprints, sit for a digital photograph, and successfully pass a security threat assessment.

-Some TWIC applicants are experiencing delays of more than 75 days to receive their TWIC.
-The TSA is working diligently to reduce the time it takes to process all TWIC applications.
-This delay of between two and three months applies to applications that involve criminal history records or immigration status that must be verified, although other applicants may also experience a delay.
+Presently, some TWIC applicants are experiencing delays of more than 75 days to receive their TWIC credentials.
+The TSA is working diligently to reduce the time it takes to process all TWIC applications; but typically this delay of between two and three months applies primarily to applications that involve criminal history records or immigration statuses that must be verified, although other applicants may also experience a delay.

 The TSA strongly encourages all applicants to apply for their TWIC at least 10 to 12 weeks prior to when the card will be required to avoid inconvenience or interruption in access to maritime facilities.